autolab-fi/lineRobot-micropython-course/lessons/module_8/Line Sensor Reactive LEDs.md

 ## Assignment
 Write a program that:

-- reads all eight Octoliner values into a list
+- reads the eight Octoliner values into a list and identifies which sensor (1 through 8) sits on top of the line
-- checks the centre positions to decide whether the line is under the robot
+- uses that 1-based index to flash both LEDs on and off the same number of times, pausing for two seconds between each flash
-- mirrors that decision on both LEDs so the lights match the list logic
+- stops flashing once the chosen count finishes so the total blinks match the sensor position
-- prints one heartbeat string formatted `LINE_LED:state=...;readings=[...]`
-- completes when the `line_sensor_leds` verification_function receives your `LINE_LED:` line, confirms the LED state matches the decision, and sees readings that support the outcome
+- passes when the `line_sensor_leds` verification_function detects exactly six flashes with roughly two seconds between each on-event

 ## Conclusion
 Nice work!
 You explored how lists organise ordered values and applied indexing to drive the robot's indicator lights.
 You're ready to combine these ideas with other sensors and controls as you continue through the course.